ajlinhard/DragonRegen/src/DataCreator/README_DataGen.md

 ## Nexts Steps:

-1) move all test of ipynbs into the testing modules and then delete
 2) Work on the FirstName and LastName detectors.
 Look at Microsoft token detector for more
 3) Load a name files into SQL Spark and then reference it in a follow-up query.
 4) Add in overall column nullability idea